JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 ### Addressing Inefficiencies

-Due to astronomical storage and compute costs (particularly w.r.t Hessians), explicit influence function computations are inefficient and impractical.
-Instead there are various methods that aim to approximate influence using block diagonal approxmiations of the hessian (Martens et al., 2015; George et al., 2018), random projections (Park et al., 2023), and combinations of the two (Choe et al., 2024; Gupta et al., 2024).
+Due to astronomical storage and compute costs, explicit influence function computations are inefficient and impractical.
+Instead there are various methods that aim to approximate influence using block diagonal approximations of the Hessian (Martens et al., 2015; George et al., 2018), random projections (Park et al., 2023), and combinations of the two (Choe et al., 2024; Gupta et al., 2024).

-Due to it's demonstrated utility on multi-billion parameter scale transformers, we use TrackStar as our starting point (Gupta et al., 2024), which the authors define as:
+Due to its demonstrated utility on multi-billion parameter scale transformers, we use TrackStar as our starting point (Gupta et al., 2024), which the authors define as:

 $$
 G_{\theta}(z)=R^{-1/2}\,P_{d}\,\nabla_{\theta} L(z,\theta)\,V^{-1/2} \tag{4}